zenglg/unvme/README.md

 Applications can be built using the libunvme.h and libunvme.a interfaces.
-The library provides the APIs for UNVMe as well as direct NVMe commands with vfio functions support for DMA allocation.
+The library provides the APIs for UNVMe as well as direct NVMe commands with VFIO functions support for DMA allocation.

 Examples of both UNVMe and NVMe level testing are provided under the test directory.